Open Bible Data Home About News OET Key

 FBV Later they sent some Pharisees with some of Herod's supporters to Jesus in an attempt to catch him out by what he said.

-TCNT Later they sent to him some of the Pharisees and the Herodians, to trap him in his speech.
+TCNT Later they sent some of the Pharisees and the Herodians to Jesus to trap him in what he said.

 T4T The Jewish leaders sent to Jesus some Pharisees who thought that the Jews should pay only the tax that their own Jewish authorities required people to pay.
 They also sent some members of the party that supported Herod Antipas and the Roman government.
 They wanted to make Jesus say something wrong that would make one of those groups very angry with him.